mdn/browser-compat-data/schemas/browsers-schema.md

 # The browser JSON schema

 This document helps you to understand the structure of the browser (and JavaScript runtime) data in BCD, including the browser type, a display-friendly name, release data and more.
-Each browser is defined by a unique identifier (e.g. `firefox` or `chrome_android`).
+Each browser is defined by a unique identifier (for example `firefox` or `chrome_android`).
 Each browser JSON file describes exactly one browser.

 Note: while NodeJS and Deno are JavaScript runtimes and not browsers, data for them is placed in `browsers`, and are included whenever we use the term "browsers".